cfunkz/Pythonator/README.md

 3. Extract it
 4. Run `Pythonator.exe`

-No Python installation is required **to run the application itself**.
+No Python environment is required **to run the application itself**.

 > ⚠️ Note:
 > To run Python scripts *inside* Pythonator, you will still need a Python installation or a configured Python interpreter path.